 - When potatoes are fork-tender and almost falling apart, drain water and return to pot.

 - Add the blended cashew mixture to the pot, and mash with potato masher until desired consistency (add some more plant-based milk or water if necessary).
+Alternatively, rice the potatoes with a potato ricer and then add the cashew mixture and gently stir until well combined and desired consistency.
+Do not over stir or mash.

 This recipe reheats well.
 You can also freeze and thaw any leftover potatoes, or refrigerate for 5 days.